SuperHero2010/wheres-my-editor/README.md

 ```
 ![Here](https://github.com/SuperHero20101/wheres-my-editor/blob/main/6.png)

-Step 6.
+Step 5.
 Select the game folder (In "wheres-my-editor-1.0.0-windows.zip, wheres-my-editor-1.0.1-windows.zip and wheres-my-editor-1.0.2-windows.zip and more" there is a game folder available in the "Where's my water" folder).

-Step 7.
+Step 6.
 Now you got it up and running.

 If you run into any issues, please send a bug report (shortcut in Help > Send bug report, or the issues page in this repository).

 # Get started (Application)
-1. Get the latest release from the releases tab.
+1. Get the latest release from the [releases tab](https://github.com/SuperHero2010/wheres-my-editor/releases).
 Extract the zip folder into it's own folder (to keep it's files organized).

 2. Next, you need to get the game files.
 You can get them in many ways, but generally, you want to have the game extracted into a folder, and all the assets in the `assets` (or `Content`) folder.